Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Transfer credit refers to a course or courses taken at one post-secondary institution (the sending institution) that are transferred to another postsecondary institution for credit (the receiving institution).
 Transfer credit is sometimes also called credit transfer or advanced standing.
 The U of S accepts, for transfer of credit, courses from accredited institutions in Canada and internationally.
 The purpose of transfer credit is to give students fair and reasonable credit for academic work which has been completed at another institution and to reduce the likelihood of a student repeating academic work for which there has already been a demonstrated competence.

-Study Abroad Definitions
+Section X: Study Abroad Definitions

 The agreement required to establish a Cotutelle program.
 Please see “Cotutelle program” under program definitions.